Arizona sports betting is live! With more operators launching in the state there’s no better time to take advantage of the welcome offers.

 Sportsbook Welcome Offer Types

 A deposit match bonus is another common promotion used by sportsbooks.
 And these are precisely what they sound like.
-A sportsbook will offer a match of your initial deposit up to a certain amount and match you in free bets.
+A sportsbook will offer a match of your initial deposit up to a certain amount and match you in bonus bets.

 |Ak-Chin Indian Community||Harrah’s Ak-Chin Hotel and Casino|